Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 - **Zero Configuration**: Works out-of-the-box with minimal setup
 - **Production Ready**: Retry logic, error handling, health monitoring

-## Compatibility Issues

-### TornadoWorker Removal

-**The `PrometheusTornadoWorker` has been completely removed** because:

-- **We never supported it**: Tornado worker was never properly implemented or supported
-- **Nobody uses Tornado anymore**: Tornado is deprecated and not actively maintained
-- **Signal handling issues**: Master signals (HUP, USR1, CHLD) did not work correctly
-- **Async compatibility problems**: Tornado's async model conflicted with Prometheus metrics collection
-- **No production usage**: Tornado worker was never used in production environments

-**We are not supporting Tornado workers** - use the recommended alternatives below.

-**Recommended alternatives:**
-- Use `PrometheusEventletWorker` for async applications requiring eventlet
-- Use `PrometheusGeventWorker` for async applications requiring gevent
-- Use `PrometheusWorker` (sync worker) for most applications

 ## Quick Start

 ### Installation